-- 1-year estimates - Available for geographical areas with a population of at least 65,000 - o In Vermont, this includes only the State of Vermont as a whole and Chittenden County. - 5-year estimates - Available for all geographical areas down to the block group scale. - These include all areas of Vermont, include state, county, and town and village level. - 1-year supplemental estimates - Fewer data topics available compared to regular 1- and 5-year estimates, but does include basic housing unit counts and vacancy rates - Available for geographical areas with a population of at least 20,000. - These estimates include the State of Vermont as a whole and all Vermont counties except Grand Isle County and Essex County.
-The only municipalities that are included are Essex (incorporating the Town of Essex and Essex Junction) and the City of Burlington. - Temporarily suspended in 2020 due to COVID-19.
-2019 tables are still available, as well as 2020 ACS experimental estimates
+- 1-year estimates - Available for geographical areas with a population of at least 65,000 - In Vermont, this includes only the State of Vermont as a whole and Chittenden County. - 5-vear estimates - Available for all geographical areas down to the block group scale - These include all areas of Vermont, include state, county, and town and village level. - 1-year supplemental estimates - o New as of July 21, 2016 starting with 2014 survey year. - Fewer data topics available compared to regular 1 and 5 year estimates, but does include basic housing unit counts and vacancy rates - Available for geographical areas with a population of at least 20,000. - These estimates include the State of Vermont as a whole and all Vermont counties except Grand Isle County and Essex County.
+The only municipalities that are included are Essex (incorporating the Town of Essex and Essex Junction) and the City of Burlington.